MENU

 Description:

 The caption property adds a standard caption tag to the datagrid.
-The caption can be styled with css and can be used in place of a title.
-The caption can sometimes be skipped by screen readers though so you may prefer to use a regular heading tag instead. (eg a standard h2 tag)
+The caption can be styled with CSS and can be used in place of a title.
+The caption can sometimes be skipped by screen readers though, so you may prefer to use a regular heading tag instead. (eg a standard h2 tag)

 Default: null

-Name: filter
+Name: events

 Description: